melezhik/sparrow/README.md

 Sparrow plugin is a shareable outthentic suite.

-One could install sparrow plugin and then run related outthentic scenarios, see [check](#run-tests) action for details.
+One could install sparrow plugin and then run related outthentic scenarios, see [check](#running-suites) action for details.

-To search available plugins say this:
+To search available plugins use `sparrow plg search` command:

 *sparrow plg search $pattern*